scaffold-eth/se-2-challenges/README.md

 ### Checkpoint 5: 🎚 Frontend 🧘‍♀️

-> ✏️ Edit your frontend config `scaffold.config.ts` in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` or any other public network.
+> ✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` or any other public network.

 > 💻 View your frontend at http://localhost:3000/stakerUI and verify you see the correct network.